 In 2020, INSO was invited by the 23-member Libya INGO Forum to assess the viability of establishing a platform in the country to provide safety and access services for humanitarian organisations.

 Ross Baillie, Regional Director for the Middle East and Central Asia, led the assessment which found there were significant gaps and needs that INSO could meet.
 As a result, INSO has begun steps to establish a project.

 Baillie said: “While NGOs do not entirely lack for information and analysis relevant to safety and access, the overarching consensus is that current provision is insufficient in availability and relevance.
 We hope to be able to strengthen the security analysis and incident alerts available for NGOs.”

 We also hope to improve and increase access coordination between NGOs to enable better safety for all aid workers.

 INSO has now recruited a Country Director to start up its Libya mission and it is anticipated that INSO will launch its services for registered national and international NGOs in early 2022.

 INSO is an international NGO dedicated to humanitarian safety.
 We work in 14 of the world’s most volatile countries to ensure that humanitarians are able to operate safely and deliver their services.

 For further information on INSO upcoming work in Libya contact firstname.lastname@example.org.

-Update: INSO’s program start-up in Libya is on hold and will be revisited in 2023.
+Update: INSO’s program start-up in Libya is on hold indefinitely.